-In conclusion, nine different irrigation scheduling treatments were tested to evaluate various irrigation scheduling strategies for cotton production in the southeastern US.
+In conclusion, nine different irrigation scheduling treatments were tested over two years to evaluate various irrigation scheduling strategies for cotton production in the southeastern US.
 Soil water tension data were monitor in two of the three replications of each treatment along with the documentation of the total amount of rainfall received and irrigation applied to each treatment.
 The effect of irrigation scheduling treatment on final crop yield and IWUE was determined for each of the nine methods.
-There were not significant differences in lint yield between treatments except for the rainfed treatment which had a lint yield that was approximately 500 lb./ac less than the rest of the treatments.
-Thus, even though 2020 could be considered a wet year with excess of 20 inches of rainfall, there still was a benefit for irrigating the crop at the appropriate time.
-The highest yielding treatment was the 45 kPa treatment which applied approximately 5.5 inches of irrigation during the season and had an IWUE of 237 lbs. of lint per inch.
-Even though this method had the highest yield it did not have the highest IWUE as the 75 kPa treatment had the highest IWUE at 347 lbs. of lint per inch.
+There were not significant differences in lint yield between treatments except for the rainfed treatment in 2020 which had a lint yield that was approximately 500 lb./ac less than the rest of the treatments.
+Thus, even though both seasons could be considered wet years, there still was a benefit for irrigating the crop at the appropriate time, or in the case of 2021, not irrigating the crop during most of the season.
+The highest yielding treatment was the 45 kPa treatment which applied approximately 5.5 inches of irrigation during the 2020 season and had an IWUE of 237 lbs. of lint per inch and applied 2.4 inches of irrigation and had an IWUE of 505 lbs. of lint per inch during 2021.
+Even though this method had the highest yield during 2020 it did not have the highest IWUE as the 75 kPa treatment had the highest IWUE at 347 lbs. of lint per inch.
 However, a rough profit calculation showed that the 45 kPa treatment was the most profitable of all treatments.
 The Checkbook method called for the highest amount of irrigation, thus had the lowest IWUE.
 The Checkbook method tends to be more conservative, ensuring that water is not the limiting factor, but in years with excessive rainfall it tends to over-irrigate either reducing yield, IWUE, or profitability.
 The data from this trial provides information for producers to be able to make an educated decision on which irrigation scheduling method would be the best fit for their operation.
 As can be observed from these results, a method more advanced than a Checkbook method is recommended for optimizing cotton yield, IWUE, and profitability.